axtgr/eslint-plugin-no-empty-blocks/README.md

 An [ESLint](http://eslint.org/) rule for eliminating empty block statements.
 It is an extended version of the [`no-empty`](http://eslint.org/docs/rules/no-empty) rule that allows empty catch blocks.

+## Installation

+If your ESLint is installed globally:

+`npm install -g eslint-plugin-no-empty-blocks`

+or locally:

+`npm install -D eslint-plugin-no-empty-blocks`

 ## Why Use It

 ESLint has the built-in `no-empty` rule that is aimed at eliminating empty block statements.
 It throws a warning at empty catch blocks such as this one: